psmsmets/bitcare-photos/README.md

 // Set the prefix to your child's name (white spaces are replaced by underscores). var prefix = document.querySelector(".h2").textContent.replaceAll(' ', '_') + '_';

-// Call the asynchronous function with an optional prefix, reversed order, and useCounter parameter processImagesAsync(prefix, true, 0);
+// Call the asynchronous function with an optional prefix, useCounter parameter, and the offsetCounter value processImagesAsync(prefix, true, 0);
 ```